jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 dequeue :: D.Value a -> Int -> Session [a]
 ```

 The API has an [`enqueue`](https://hackage.haskell.org/package/hasql-queue-1.2.0.1/docs/Hasql-Queue-High-ExactlyOnce.html#v:enqueue) and a [`dequeue`](https://hackage.haskell.org/package/hasql-queue-1.2.0.1/docs/Hasql-Queue-High-ExactlyOnce.html#v:dequeue) function.
 Both `enqueue` and `dequeue` can operate on batches of elements.
 Additionally as is customary with `hasql` one must pass in the `Value a` for encoding and decoding the payloads.
-The ability to store arbitrary types is performance improvement from the `postgresql-simple-queue` which used `jsonb` to store all payloads.
+The ability to store arbitrary types is a performance improvement from the `postgresql-simple-queue` which used `jsonb` to store all payloads.

-Crucially the API's functions are in the `Session` monad.
+Crucially, the API's functions are in the `Session` monad.
 This is valuable because we can `dequeue` and insert the data into the final tables in one transaction.
 It is in this sense that it has exactly once semantics.
 This is not surprising.
-One would expect a message from one table to another table in the same database can be delivered exactly once.
+One would expect a message moved from one table to another table in the same database can be delivered exactly once.

 ### Schema

-For the API to be useable a compatible schema must exist in the database.
-To help create the necessary tables the [`Hasql.Queue.Migrate`](https://hackage.haskell.org/package/hasql-queue-1.2.0.1/docs/Hasql-Queue-Migrate.html) module is provided.
+For the API to be useable, a compatible schema must exist in the database.
+To help create the necessary tables, the [`Hasql.Queue.Migrate`](https://hackage.haskell.org/package/hasql-queue-1.2.0.1/docs/Hasql-Queue-Migrate.html) module is provided.

 Here is the schema [`migrate`](https://hackage.haskell.org/package/hasql-queue-1.2.0.1/docs/Hasql-Queue-Migrate.html#v:migrate) creates: